trbKnl/port-chatgpt-uu/README.md

 3. By means of local processing (i.e. in the browser of the participant) only the features of interest to the researcher are extracted from that DDP.
 4. The participant inspects the extracted features after which they can consent (or decline) to donate.

-To allow for the local processing (step 3) to take place, we developed the software Port.
+To allow for step 3 and 4 to take place, we developed the software Port.
 Port creates a frontend that guides participants through the data donation steps.

-Port is open-source and allows for researchers to fully configure their own data donation study.
+Port is primarily created to be used in conjunction with [Next](https://github.com/eyra/mono).
+Next is a software as a service platform developed by [Eyra](https://eyra.co/) to facilitate scientic research.

 ## How does Port work?

 **The idea behind Port**

 Port is in essence a toolkit with which you can build your own data donation flow.
+The donation flow is at the heart of Port, and is at the core of a data donation study.
+It is the step where the participant is actually going to donate their data.

+The data donation flow goes as follows:

+1. The participant goes to your Port app in a browser
+2. The participant is prompted to submit their data download package (DDP)
+3. A Python script you wrote, extracts the data you need for your research
+4. That data gets presented to the participant on screen
+5. The participants decides to donate and you receive the data

-This toolkit approach has several benefits:
+We opted for a toolkit approach because it offers several benefits:

 1. Every study requires unique elements for its participants, and a toolkit can facilitate the creation of this distinct experience.
 2. You can extract (and possibly aggregate) only the data you need for your study, which we believe is important in order to preserve the privacy of the participant and is often required by an ethical review board.

 **The design of Port**